-Equipment operated in hazardous locations must comply with the relevant explosion protection regulations.
+Equipment operated in hazardous locations must comply with the relevant explosion protection regulations, see section 1.6.4, Products used in potentially explosive atmospheres.

 4.1 Location

 The pump should be located to allow room for access, ventilation, maintenance and inspection with ample headroom for lifting and should be as close as practicable to the supply of liquid to be pumped.